seth10/illustratio/README.md

 ## Technologies

 We wanted to try out many different technologies during the hackathon to learn as much as we could.
 At first we were using an Amazon Linux EC2 instance with tmux running and both of us logged in to collaborate.
-Later we switch to GCP and tried out the Google Cloud Shell for development.
+Later we switched to GCP and tried out the Google Cloud Shell for development.

 Our app is running on NodeJS, initialized with create-react-app.
 Bootstrap for style, react-bootstrap for integrated components, React router, standard stuff.

 The core of our app is MongoDB Stitch.
 There was a great midnight workshop on it where Adam, Haley, and Aydrian inspired us to use it.
 MongoDB Stitch handles our users/authentication and rules/access, while mongoDB Atlas actually stores our database and collections.
+We're using Google Cloud Platform infrastructure for mongoDB atlas.

 We used Stae for the data set and focused around the Civic Hack Theme ("Solve some of the most common & pressing problems that Baltimore city officials have identified.")